-Pool Addition Date
+Pool Addition Date CCDL7 Date of first publication: 27 May 2019

-CCDL7

 Q5.9.2 If an account switches product whilst in the pool of underlying exposures, should the Pool Addition Date field remain unchanged?

 A5.9.2 The pool addition date should not change in this situation.